 As for indexing documents with long URLs (over 75-120 characters), they are generally indexed quite well, although there may be difficulties in the ranking.

 4. URL length

-Search engines pages and sites that have clear and concise URL structure.
-If you ask why, it is because it helps search engines scan your content quickly.
+Search engine pages and sites that have clear and concise URL structures.
+If you ask why it is because it helps search engines scan your content quickly.
 It adds clarity and makes it less consuming to scan through it.
 Users see it easier to remember and share.
-Your URL length must not be increase
+Your URL length must not be an increase

 6. User Experience is a must

 Websites and pages should be designed and layered out properly to help users navigate through them.
-It means content layout and format plays a vital role if someone wants to scan through it to find a solution.
-Breaking texts into small paragraphs, concise headings, and using bullet points where necessary can help in boosting users experience.
+It means content layout and format play a vital role if someone wants to scan through it to find a solution.
+Breaking texts into small paragraphs, concise headings, and using bullet points where necessary can help in boosting users' experience.